 8.03 Cultural Events

 Social activities on weeknights are discouraged, however students may request permission to miss study hall in order to attend a cultural event off campus.
-The cultural permission forms are available in the Student Life Office and must be approved by the student's advisor and the acting director of student life and returned to the house parent on duty prior to the event.
+The cultural permission forms are available in the Student Life Office and must be approved by the student's advisor and the dean of students and returned to the house faculty on duty prior to the event.

 8.04 Late Nights & Lights Out